-A graduate student's course load comprises the total number of credits of master's or PhD courses registered in a semester/term.
-Some master's degree students may be required to complete specific undergraduate-level courses; credits generated by these courses are not considered in the calculation of the student's semester/term course load.
-Likewise, some PhD degree students may be required to complete specific master's courses; the credits generated by these courses are not considered in the calculation of the student's semester/term course load.
+A graduate student's course load comprises the total number of credit hours of master's or PhD courses registered in a semester/term.

+Some master's degree students may be required to complete specific undergraduate-level courses; credit hours generated by these courses are not considered in the calculation of the student's semester/term course load.
+Likewise, some PhD degree students may be required to complete specific master's courses; the credit hours generated by these courses are not considered in the calculation of the student's semester/term course load.